-In practice, almost any computer might act as a provider.
+In general, almost any computer might act as a provider.
 It can be a laptop, desktop, or a server machine.
 The particular resource details (for example, the number of CPUs or its memory limit) that are subject to sharing can be configured by the hardware owner.

-The provider announces the availability of its resources in the Golem market.
-This announcement is called an offer.
+- 1.The Provider announces the availability of its resources in the Golem market.
+This is called an Offer.

-The Golem market performs the matching between provider side offers and requestor side demands.
+- 2.The Golem market performs the matching between provider side (Offers) and requestor side (Demands).

-If there is a requestor willing to use the provider's resources, the transaction is arranged.
+- 3.If there is a Requestor willing to use the Provider's resources, the Agreement is signed.

-The resources are used by the requestor (for example by transferring input/output files and running a particular docker container on the provider's hardware).
+- 4.The resources are used by the Requestor (for example by transferring input/output files and running a particular Golem VM Image, which is derived from docker image, on the Provider's hardware).

-receiving payments for the resources you share
+- receiving payments for the resources you share.

 The typical resource usage scenario is as follows: after receiving the input data, the processing is performed by your machine.
 Next, the output data is sent back to the requestor and the payment is executed through Ethereum.